-- Applicants who are applying for their child to have a decelerated entry to school, i.e. to start later than other children in their chronological age group, should initially apply for a school place in accordance with the deadlines that apply for their child's chronological age.
-If, in liaison with the Headteacher, the Trust agrees for the child to have a decelerated entry, the place cannot be deferred and instead the applicant will be invited to apply again in the following year for the decelerated cohort. - Applicants who are applying for their child to have an accelerated entry to school, i.e. to start earlier than other children in their chronological age group, must initially apply for a school place at the same time that other families are applying for that cohort.
+Applicants who are applying for their child to have a decelerated entry to school, i.e. to start later than other children in their chronological age group, should initially apply for a school place in accordance with the deadlines that apply for their child's chronological age.
+If, in liaison with the Headteacher, the Trust agrees for the child to

+Applicants who are applying for their child to have an accelerated entry to school, i.e. to start earlier than other children in their chronological age group, must initially apply for a school place at the same time that other families are applying for that cohort.
 If, in liaison with the Headteacher, the Trust agrees for the child to have an accelerated entry, the application will be processed.
 If it is not agreed for the child to have an accelerated entry, the applicant will be invited to apply again in the following year for the correct cohort.